adambard/learnxinyminutes-docs/tcsh.html.markdown

 # -b  block device   -c  char device
 # -t  file (digit) is an open file descriptor for a terminal device

-# if the file `README' exists, displays a message
+# If the file `README' exists, displays a message
 if ( -e README ) echo "I have already README file"

-# if the `less' program is installed, use this instead of `more'
+# If the `less' program is installed, use this instead of `more'
 if ( -e `where less` ) then
 	alias more 'less'
 endif